Jeanine Ann Roose

-Life and career
+Early life and education

 Roose was born on October 24, 1937, to Ivan R. and Agatha Roose.

+Roose attended Audubon Junior High School.
+She later attended the University of California, Los Angeles, where she was a member of Alpha Delta Pi.

+Career

 Her first job was on The Jack Benny Program at the age of eight; the role, as that of "Baby" or "Little" Alice Harris, is one she would keep for most of her entertainment career.
 She was also featured as a character on The Fitch Bandwagon and The Phil Harris-Alice Faye Show from 1946 to 1954.
 The character shared a name with the real-life daughter of Phil Harris and Alice Faye; the couple's two daughters did not wish to appear on the program.

 Other radio appearances included playing Chris in the Lux Radio Theatre production of I Remember Mama and an episode of Mr. President with Edward Arnold.
 Her sole film credit was as young Violet Bick in the 1946 film classic It's a Wonderful Life.
 She also starred in the unaired television pilot Arabella's Tall Tales.

-Roose attended Audubon Junior High School.
-She later attended the University of California, Los Angeles, where she was a member of Alpha Delta Pi.
+Personal life

+Roose married Eugene Richard Auger on September 4, 1964.
+She gave birth to one son, Joe.
+She also had four stepdaughters from her second marriage: Nancy, Janet, Linda, and Naomi, as well as six grandchildren and one great-grandson.

+Later life

 She worked as a Jungian psychoanalyst in her later life.

-Roose married Eugene Richard Auger on September 4, 1964.
+Death

 She died from an abdominal infection in Valley Village, California, on December 31, 2021, at the age of 84.